bsmg/beat-saber-community-wiki/support.md

 This seems to happen when updating Beat Saber and having mods installed previously, but not to users with clean installs of the game.

 ## Framerate Issues
-### 2.3 The game is unbearably laggy after installing mods
+### 2.3 The game stutters unbearably after installing mods
 If the game lags so badly that you can barely click the `Continue` button on the Health & Saftey screen, then verify files if you have the game on Steam, or reinstall the game on Oculus Home.
 Do the same if it won't start up at all, and shows no error messages when trying to launch the game.

 If that didn't solve the issue, then check section [2.4 Improving framerate](#framerate-issues)

 ### 2.4 Improving Framerate
-If [2.3](#2-3-the-game-is-extremely-laggy-after-installing-mods-or-it-wont-start-up-at-all) didn't improve your fps, then your PC might simply be struggling to keep up with the stress caused by mods.
+If [2.3](#2-3-the-game-stutters-unbearably-after-installing-mods) didn't improve your fps, then your PC might simply be struggling to keep up with the stress caused by mods.
 Here are some things you can do to improve framerate, in no particular order:

 **NVDIA GEFORCE EXPERIENCE NOW OPTIMIZES BEATSABER, IT USUALLY SETS YOUR GAMES RENDERING SCALE PAST 1.0, USUALLY 1.4 or 1.8 THIS IS THE COMMON REASON FOR LAG RECENTLY**